Jenna Buscemi, 2025-2028 District 5890 Rotaract COMMITTEE Chair

 2. VISIT OUR "FOR CLUB PRESIDENTS" WEBPAGE FOR EVENTS, RESOURCES, LINKS AND MORE!

-Our "For Club Presidents" webpage was created as a resource for Rotaract & Rotary club presidents, officers, etc. The webpage is where District Governor Nancy Anderson and her District 5890 leadership team will showcase upcoming events, announcements, links, and materials that they feel are important to share with you and your club.
+Our "For Club Presidents" webpage was created as a resource for Rotaract & Rotary club presidents, officers, etc. The webpage is where District Governor Tom Kelchner and his District 5890 leadership team will showcase upcoming events, announcements, links, and materials that they feel are important to share with you and your club.

 Look in the Navigation Menu for the "For Club Presidents" tab or click here